Brushing and Flossing

 Use dental floss for the removal of plaque and food particles from the areas between teeth where a toothbrush can’t reach.
 Flossing can take more time and patience while you are in braces, yet it is still vital for you to floss teeth daily.

 Use reusable floss threaded that is provided by our office to floss daily under your arch wire.
 Pull a small length of floss from the dispenser and move it up and down along the front of every tooth.
 You will hear the squeak of floss against your cleaned teeth and will feel when the tooth is clean.
 Be careful around your arch wire and do not put too much pressure on it.
-When you have finished floss between your braces and arch wire,floss between the other gums and teeth.
+When you have finished flossing between your braces and arch wire, floss between the other gums and teeth.

-In case if you are flossing without floss threaded, then pull out a small length of floss from dispenser.
+In case if you are flossing without floss threaded, pull out a small length of floss from dispenser.
 Now, hold the ends of floss tightly around middle fingers and move up and down to guide floss between all teeth to the gum line, taking out all food particles and plaque.
 When you finish, unwrap the clean floss from around your fingers.
 Make sure you floss behind all of your back teeth.

 Always floss at night to ensure your teeth are cleaned before going to bed.
 Your gums can bleed for some time when you first start flossing around your braces.
 If the bleeding does not stop after first few times, inform our staff on the next appointment.